 1. Sleep and Stress

-It is a recognized fact that poor sleep quality can affect the production of many metabolic hormones.
-These hormones include insulin, cortisol, melatonin, leptin, adiponectin and the hunger-promoting hormone, ghrelin.
+It is a recognised fact that poor sleep quality can affect the production of many metabolic hormones.
+These hormones include cortisol, melatonin, leptin, adiponectin and the hunger-promoting hormone, ghrelin.
 When the normal production of these hormones are disrupted so is our blood sugar levels, mood, and ability to feel full and satisfied.

 Why do we want a balanced blood sugar?